apigee/iloveapis2015-jwt-jwe-jws/jwt_signed/callout/README.md

 This directory contains the Java source code and Java jars required to compile a Java callout for Apigee Edge that does generation and parsing / validation of signed JWT.
 It also can generate and verify signed JWS.
+It has support for limited algorithms: HS256, RS256, PS256.
 This callout uses [the Nimbus library for JOSE](https://connect2id.com/products/nimbus-jose-jwt).

 You do not need to build this Java code in order to use the JWT Generator or Verifier